avalonmediasystem/wowza-avalon/README.md

 and configuration necessary for Wowza to pass a token back to a running Avalon server to authorize stream playback.

+## Note
+This module is tested working in Wowza 4.7.5 (recommended) and 4.7.3.
+Currently it doesn't work with Wowza 4.7.8, fixes coming soon.

 ## Instructions

 ### Install and configure Wowza Streaming Engine